Jeff Duncan (politician): Foreign policy

-Texas v.
-Pennsylvania

-In December 2020, Duncan was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
+Duncan voted to provide Israel with support following 2023 Hamas attack on Israel.

 Support for impeaching President Joe Biden and Alejandro Mayorkas

 During the 117th United States Congress, Duncan was co-sponsor of three resolutions to impeach President Joe Biden and one resolution to impeach Secretary of Homeland Security Alejandro Mayorkas.

 MLB

 Duncan was the lead sponsor of a bill to remove Major League Baseball's antitrust law exemption after the league pulled its 2021 All-Star Game from Atlanta in protest of Georgia's new voting law.